2002 Philadelphia Eagles season: Week 13

-Week 14
+Week 14: at Seattle Seahawks

 The Eagles won again behind third-string quarterback A. J. Feeley, downing the Seattle Seahawks 27–20.
 The Seahawks drove for field goals on their first two possessions to take a 6–0 lead.
 Brian Mitchell had a good return on the ensuing kickoff, Feeley then converted a couple of big third downs before connecting with James Thrash for a 6-yard touchdown pass.
 In the second quarter, Duce Staley broke a 21-yard touchdown run to make it 14–6 Eagles.
 Two David Akers field goals later, and the Eagles led 20–6 at halftime.
 Rookie Sheldon Brown picked off Matt Hasselbeck and Feeley followed with a 20-yard touchdown pass to Todd Pinkston.
 After Seattle narrowed the score to 27–13, Akers missed a fourth-quarter field goal that would have put the game away.
 Hasselbeck responded with another touchdown pass to make it 27–20, but the Eagles recovered the onside kick and ended the game.
 Philadelphia sacked Hasselbeck four times and intercepted him three times.
 Staley rushed for 100 yards, while Shaun Alexander gained 123 for Seattle.
 Feeley threw for 190 yards and two touchdowns, while Pinkston had 7 catches for 88 yards.
 The Eagles had now won a season-high four straight games and were 10–3.